* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Flash freezing your bao prevents them from sticking together in the freezer

-3. Place the buns on a parchment-paper-lined baking tray.
-Spreading them out to make sure they’re not touching.
+2. Place the buns on a parchment-paper-lined baking tray.
+Spreading them out to make sure they’re not touching and place the baking tray in the freezer for 1 hour.

-7. Label the container and return the bao the freezer for up to 3 months.
+4. Label the container and return the bao the freezer for up to 3 months They will remain safe to eat after 3 months, but the quality may deteriorate.

 It’s very important that you let the bao cool before you freeze them.
-Otherwise the excess water will turn to ice and ruin the textur.
+Otherwise the excess moisture will turn to ice and ruin the texture of the dough.
+It’ll be soggy and mushy instead of light and fluffy.

-Pre-freezing the bao on a baking tray first hardens them and makes them less sticky.
-This means they won’t stick together when you transfer them to a bigger container.
+Pre-freezing the bao on a baking tray first hardens them and means they won’t stick together when you transfer them to a bigger container.
+This means you can easily grab one or two to eat as a snack instead of having to defrost them all at the same time.

 Pro tip: use a straw to remove any excess air from the freezer bag

-If you want to really protect you bao from freezer burn, you can wrap each individual bao in plastic wrap before putting them in the final container.
-This is also an option if you don’t have time to flash freeze them..
+If you want to really protect your bao from freezer burn, you can wrap each individual bao in plastic wrap before putting them in the final container.
+This is also an option if you don’t have time to flash freeze them.

 Can you freeze bao before steaming?